Skip to main content

 • “But the fact I have to pay to advance the story and just the game in general, even if it's half a dollar, is pretty messed up.”

-• “I like the game, but I would like to play the whole story without paying.”
+• “I like the game but I would like to play the whole story without paying.”

 • “Game's good, no ads but I put it at 1 star because of that paywall.
 I wasted an hour of my time grinding through the levels and I got hit by the paywall like I'm a kid and I can't afford to buy the next levels.
 Please remove the paywall.”

-• “I was grinding my dude a bunch to where I had level 150 in running, swimming, and flying, and I spent well over a couple of hours just to find out I have to pay.”
+• “I was grinding my character a bunch to where I had level 150 in running, swimming, and flying, and I spent well over a couple of hours just to find out I have to pay.”

 • “The replay value of these games is incredibly high, offering new experiences with each playthrough.”